docker/docs/docker-cloud/infrastructure/docker-upgrade.md

 restarted.

-## Upgrading nodes using the API and CLI
+## Upgrade nodes using the API and CLI

-See our [API and CLI documentation](/apidocs/docker-cloud.md#upgrade-docker-daemon34) for more information on how to upgrade nodes with our API, SDKs and the CLI.
+See our [API and CLI documentation](/apidocs/docker-cloud.md#upgrade-docker-daemon34) for more information on how to upgrade nodes with our API, SDKs, and the CLI.